Maglev: Evaluation

-Neither Inductrack nor the Superconducting EDS are able to levitate vehicles at a standstill, although Inductrack provides levitation at much lower speed; wheels are required for these systems.
+Neither Inductrack nor the Superconducting EDS can levitate vehicles at a standstill, although Inductrack provides levitation at much lower speeds; wheels are required for these systems.
 EMS systems are wheel-free.

-The German Transrapid, Japanese HSST (Linimo), and Korean Rotem EMS maglevs levitate at a standstill, with electricity extracted from guideway using power rails for the latter two, and wirelessly for Transrapid.
-If guideway power is lost on the move, the Transrapid is still able to generate levitation down to 10 km/h speed, using the power from onboard batteries.
+The German Transrapid, Japanese HSST (Linimo), and Korean Rotem EMS maglevs levitate at a standstill, with electricity extracted from the guideway using power rails for the latter two, and wirelessly for Transrapid.
+If guideway power is lost while in motion, the Transrapid can still generate levitation down to 10 km/h using power from onboard batteries.
 This is not the case with the HSST and Rotem systems.

 Propulsion

 EMS systems such as HSST/Linimo can provide both levitation and propulsion using an onboard linear motor.
-But EDS systems and some EMS systems such as Transrapid levitate but do not propel.
-Such systems need some other technology for propulsion.
+But EDS systems and some EMS systems, such as Transrapid, levitate without propulsion.
+Such systems require additional propulsion technology.
 A linear motor (propulsion coils) mounted in the track is one solution.
-Over long distances coil costs could be prohibitive.
+Over long distances, coil costs could be prohibitive.

 Stability

 Earnshaw's theorem shows that no combination of static magnets can be in a stable equilibrium.
-Therefore a dynamic (time varying) magnetic field is required to achieve stabilization.
+Therefore, a dynamic (time varying) magnetic field is required to achieve stabilization.
 EMS systems rely on active electronic stabilization that constantly measures the bearing distance and adjusts the electromagnet current accordingly.
 EDS systems rely on changing magnetic fields to create currents, which can give passive stability.

-Because maglev vehicles essentially fly, stabilisation of pitch, roll, and yaw is required.
-In addition to rotation, surge (forward and backward motions), sway (sideways motion), or heave (up and down motions) can be problematic.
+Because maglev vehicles essentially fly, pitch, roll, and yaw stabilization are required.
+In addition to rotation, surge (forward-and-backward motion), sway (sideways motion), or heave (up-and-down motion) can be problematic.

 Superconducting magnets on a train above a track made out of a permanent magnet lock the train into its lateral position.
-It can move linearly along the track, but not off the track.
+It can move linearly along the track but not off it.
 This is due to the Meissner effect and flux pinning.

 Guidance system

 Some systems use Null Current systems (also sometimes called Null Flux systems).
 These use a coil that is wound so that it enters two opposing, alternating fields, so that the average flux in the loop is zero.
-When the vehicle is in the straight ahead position, no current flows, but any moves off-line create flux that generates a field that naturally pushes/pulls it back into line.
+When the vehicle is in the straight-ahead position, no current flows, but any moves off-line create flux that generates a field that naturally pushes/pulls it back into line.